NullandKale/dnd-setting/Calavan/TheHarvestFestival.md

 2. Then the thrower must make a dc 15 dex check to make it in the barrel.
 3. Repeat counting the throwers successes.

+Heather and Gary G: 8
+Mertel and Bromren: 6

 ### Walnut hunt. (insight, stealth, and slight of hand)

 Just finding this contest is the first hurdle.
 Fourteen Relics is drinking at the bar, and the player must pass a dc 10 charisma check to find out about the contest.